MicrosoftDocs/customer-insights/topics/developers/dev-resources/tutorials/api-token.md

 1. Scroll down to the **Ingestion Key** panel.

-1. Select **Copy key**.
-Product Insights will copy the ingestion key to your computer's clipboard.
+1. Select **Copy key**, which will copy the ingestion key to your computer's clipboard.
+You can now use your key to generate signals.

 > [!VIDEO https://ariamediahost.blob.core.windows.net/media/videos/ProductInsights/GetAPIKey.mp4]